 Fit

 It is not usually recommended that motorcyclists, especially those without prior experience purchasing a helmet, buy their helmets online.
 The reason for this is that helmets need to fit very specifically in order to be safe in a crash situation.
-As the size and shape of your head is unique to you, it is sometimes necessary to try on several helmets in a shop before making a decision.
+Even if you are familiar with the brand the helmet shape can be different from model to model.

 Things to remember when fitting your helmet are that when the helmet is on it should cover your forehead, and you should just be able to see the edge of the helmet whilst looking up.
 Additionally, your helmet should be able to be fastened securely so nobody can pull it off you from behind, something that often happens when riders fall onto their backs in a crash.
 A high quality helmet is definitely worth purchasing, but a good fit is one of the most important considerations in buying one.